Top 5 3rd Quarter Trades of Ka - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Dividend Appreciation FTF has a price-earnings ratio of 20.46 and a price-book ratio of 4.21.
+In terms of valuation, Vanguard Total International Stock has a price-earnings ratio of 11.67 and a price-book ratio of 1.52.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.